Arnaiz23/dotfiles/README.md

 	- ubuntu.sh -> Script of the installer in Ubuntu
 - alacritty -> folder with the alacritty configuration
 - qtile -> folder with the qtile configuration
+- scripts -> folder with the system scripts.
+Ej: ide

 ## Neovim / Vim